-Salesforce.com successes are very impressive – they have created an ecosystem of Admins, Developers, Consultants and Users that are inspired by the #Trailblazer movement to continue disrupting CRM, and fostering equality and diversity.
+The growth timeline of Salesforce.com is very impressive.
+Over the last two decades, they have created an ecosystem of Admins, Developers, Consultants and Users that are inspired by the #Trailblazer movement to continue disrupting CRM, and fostering equality and diversity.
 Talking money, Salesforce is an industry in its own right, where the latest projections until 2024 includes $1.2 trillion of new business revenues, 4.2 million new jobs, and ecosystem revenues predicted to grow almost 6 times larger than Salesforce itself.

-Now over 20 years old, let’s take a look at how Salesforce has grown to where it is today, picking on some highlights from their trailblazing journey.
+Now over 20 years old, let’s take a look at the history of how Salesforce has grown to where it is today, picking on some highlights from their trailblazing journey.

 Believe it or not, Salesforce started life in March, 1999 contained out of a one bedroom apartment next to Marc Benioff’s house, atop Telegraph Hill, San Francisco.
 The three men that started working in this tiny office along with Marc?
 Parker Harris, Frank Dominguez and Dave Moellenhoff.
 They were also accompanied by posters of the Dalai Lama, Albert Einstein and two Dogs.